 In 2007, studies regarding the effectiveness of vaccines on mortality or morbidity rates of those exposed to various diseases found almost 100% decreases in death rates, and about a 90% decrease in exposure rates.

-In 2009, Public Health Law Research reported that there is sufficient evidence supporting the effectiveness of requiring vaccinations as a condition for attending child care facilities and schools; and that there is strong evidence supporting the effectiveness of standing orders, which allow healthcare workers without prescription authority to administer vaccine as a public health intervention.
+In 2009, Public Health Law Research reported insufficient evidence to assess the effectiveness of required vaccinations for specific jobs to reduce disease incidence among vulnerable populations, sufficient evidence supporting the effectiveness of required vaccinations for child care and school attendance, and strong evidence supporting the effectiveness of standing orders for vaccine administration by healthcare workers without prescription authority.

-From 2020 onwards, UNICEF reported on the extent to which children missed out on vaccinations due to the COVID-19 pandemic.
+UNICEF has reported on the extent to which children missed out on vaccinations from 2020 onwards due to the COVID-19 pandemic.

-By summer 2023, UNICEF described vaccination programs as getting "back on track" after disruptions from the COVID-19 pandemic.
+By summer 2023, UNICEF described vaccination programs as getting "back on track" after disruptions due to the COVID-19 pandemic.

-In 2024, a WHO/UNICEF report found the number of children who received three doses of the vaccine against diphtheria, tetanus and pertussis (DTP) in 2023 – a key marker for global immunization coverage – stalled at 84% (108 million).
+In 2024, a WHO/UNICEF report found that the number of children who received three doses of the vaccine against diphtheria, tetanus and pertussis (DTP) in 2023 stalled at 84% (108 million).

 The World Health Organization WHO is a specialized agency of...